Abbaskhurram255/Chatterbox/girlPowerPlay/README.md

 # girlPowerPlay

-A responsive, girly audio player with Poweramp-like user interface!
+A responsive, girly audio player with a Poweramp-like user interface!

 # Demo